Wii42/mediathek_view_mobile/README.md

 # About MediathekViewMobile

-MediathekViewMobile is an Android and iOS application written with Flutter that allows searching through and downloading videos from a wide range of public German TV providers (ARD, ZDF, Arte, 3Sat, SWR, BR, MDR, NDR, WDR, HR, RBB, ORF, SRF).
+MediathekViewMobile is an Android and iOS application written with Flutter that allows searching through and downloading videos from a wide range of public German TV providers (ARD, ZDF, Arte, 3Sat, SWR, BR, MDR, NDR, WDR, HR, RBB, ORF, SRF, Funk, ONE).
 It uses the API of [MediathekViewWeb](https://mediathekviewweb.de/).

 [Hier gibts die READ.ME in deutscher Sprache]().